richafnu/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 >[!Important]
 >You must enable optional diagnostic data to get comprehensive data for the following metrics in this section: Copilot assisted hours; Total emails sent using Copilot; Number of Teams meetings summarized; Number of Teams meeting hours summarized; and Total chat conversations summarized by Copilot.
 >
-> If you disable optional diagnostic data, these metrics might still include product usage collected from *required* diagnostic data.
+> If you disable optional diagnostic data, these metrics still include product usage collected from *required* diagnostic data.
 >
 >All other metrics in the report are powered by required service data and don't require optional diagnostic data enablement.
 [Learn more about diagnostic data](/microsoft-365-apps/privacy/optional-diagnostic-data).